Blake-Loveland/landgrid-support/_articles/reporting-android-app-errors.md

 In order to track down the bug you experienced in our error logs, we need to know a few key bits of info:

-1) The exact Date + Time the error last occurred.
+1) The email you use to login to the Landgrid App

 _We use this to be able to inspect our logs and track down more info about your issue._

+2) The exact Date + Time the error last occurred.

+_This also helps us find you in our logs._

 <small>Example: 7/22 4:52pm</small>

-2) Android Version Number
+3) Android Version Number

 <small>Example: Android 9</small>

-3) Model Number
+4) Model Number

 <small>Example: XT1900-1</small>

-4) Landgrid App Version Number
+5) Landgrid App Version Number

 <small>Example: 1.14</small>

-5) The email you use to login to the Landgrid App

-_We use this to be able to inspect our logs and track down more info about your issue._

 **Note that:**